UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

        [1., 1.]])
 ```

-The number of square brackets in an array depict how many dimensions an
+The number of square brackets in an array depicts how many dimensions an
 array consists of.

-We can confirms the number of dimensions with `ndim`:
+We can confirm the number of dimensions with `ndim`:

 ``` python
 array_2d.ndim